Dear designers, before you submit your pre-made book covers to The Book Cover Designer, please take the time to carefully read this guide.

 5. How many covers can I submit?

-Please do not submit more than 6 covers per 24 hours.
 New designers are required to submit 3-6 book covers for better evaluation of their style.
+If your initial submissions are approved, you can then submit a maximum of 6 covers every 24 hours.

 6. How does the review process work?